Disney Junior – Live on Stage!: Disney California Adventure

 The California version of the show follows the same pattern as the Florida version.
 Before Disney Junior – Live on Stage!, the theater was originally home to the ABC Soap Opera Bistro from the park's opening date until November 3, 2002, which featured dining areas that are replicas of the sets from All My Children, One Life to Live, and General Hospital.
 Due to its unpopularity, however, the restaurant closed to make way for Playhouse Disney – Live on Stage!, which was essentially the 2001 edition from Disney's Hollywood Studios (then known as Disney-MGM Studios), before being updated over the years up until the transition of Playhouse Disney to Disney Junior.

 In 2013, the show was updated with segments based on Sofia the First and Doc McStuffins TV series from Disney Junior channel.

 On May 26, 2017, the California version was replaced by a new show named Disney Junior Dance Party!, featuring characters from Mickey and the Roadster Racers, Sofia the First, Doc McStuffins, and The Lion Guard.

 On October 15, 2021, the show was updated with Vampirina and replaced Sofia the First and The Lion Guard.

 Following the announcement, Disney California Adventure announced that the final performance of Disney Junior Dance Party would be permanently closed on March 23, 2025, and make way for a new show in Disney Theater, which will be later this year.
 On March 31, 2025, it was announced that the new show that will take place in the Disney Theater will be called Disney Jr. Mickey Mouse Clubhouse Live!, themed to Mickey Mouse Clubhouse and the upcoming reboot.
 The new show debuted on May 16, 2025, as part of Disneyland Resort's 70th anniversary celebration.

-Walt Disney Studios Park
+Disney Adventure World

 When Playhouse Disney – Live on Stage! first opened, it was essentially the 2008 edition from Disney's Hollywood Studios.
 Despite its name change at the time of the block's rebranding, the show itself had not been updated for unknown reasons.
 In April 2019, it closed to make way for the new interactive show "Disney Junior Dream Factory", which opened on July 1, 2021.